Dollar rises modestly on rate hike bets, European worries

 | NEW YORK

-NEW YORK The dollar edged higher against a basket of currencies on Tuesday but remained below highs touched in December and January after two weeks of growing expectations that the Federal Reserve would raise U.S. interest rates next week.
+NEW YORK The dollar edged higher against a basket of currencies on Tuesday but was still below highs hit in December and January after two weeks in which expectations for a rise in U.S. interest rates this month have soared.

-Some analysts said the currency was in a holding pattern ahead of Friday's U.S. non-farm payrolls report.
+Some analysts said the currency is in a holding pattern ahead of Friday's U.S. non-farm payrolls report.

-"A lot of us would've expected more of a reaction in the dollar, given the way expectations have gone up for an interest rate increase at the Fed meeting," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange Inc in Washington.
+"A lot of us would’ve expected more of a reaction in the dollar, given the way expectations have gone up for an interest rate increase at the Fed meeting" next week, said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange Inc in Washington.

 "The dollar’s gains have been limited by uncertainty ahead of the payrolls report and lack of clarity on the fiscal side of the equation from (the Trump) administration."

-Comments overnight by President Donald Trump's trade adviser, Peter Navarro, that the $65 billion U.S. trade deficit with Germany was "one of the most difficult" trade issues focused attention on concerns about the White House's attitude toward trade and the dollar ahead of Group of 20 meetings later this month.
+Comments overnight by President Donald Trump's trade adviser, Peter Navarro, that the $65 billion U.S. trade deficit with Germany was "one of the most difficult" trade issues focussed attention on concerns over the White House's attitude towards trade and the dollar ahead of Group of 20 meetings later this month.

 Sterling fell to a seven-week low against the dollar after weak consumer spending data added to worries Britain's economy is slowing as it prepares to trigger its exit from the European Union.